pik-piam/remind/README.md

 To cite package **remind** in publications use:

-Giannousakis A, Pehl M (2020). _remind: The REMIND R package_.
-R package version 36.172.4.
+Giannousakis A and Pehl M (2020). _remind: The REMIND R package_.
+R package version 36.172.6.

 A BibTeX entry for LaTeX users is